 Since then, Maria and her family have gradually transformed the house with many coats of paint, wallpaper, new carpeting, and plenty of hard work.
 She adds: ‘We’re lucky that we haven’t had to reinstate any missing architectural details – this house still had everything.
 And it all survived despite being rented out as two flats during the 1960s and 1970s – it had been the landlord’s childhood home, so he was keen to retain its original style.’

 Maria has added a few embellishments, however, although nothing out of keeping with the spirit of the house.
 In the hallway and front sitting room she fitted panelling up to dado height.
 ‘The walls were in pretty poor condition,’ she explains.
 ‘Panelling suits the feel of the house, but it also protects the walls from the inevitable scuffs and scrapes of family life.’

 Maria commissioned Pineland Furniture to create the kitchen units.
 The table and chairs came from an antiques shop in Wolverhampton; the chandelier was from BHS

 However, one job Maria was very happy to hand over to the professionals was the kitchen revamp.
-Having finally saved up £15,000 a couple of years ago she commissioned tradesmen, and joinery company Pineland Furniture to create the space of her dreams.
+Having finally saved up £15,000 a couple of years ago she commissioned tradesmen and a joinery company to create the space of her dreams.

 ‘The craftsmen were absolutely brilliant, and employ all the traditional techniques, creating dovetail joints and using solid wood.
 But fortunately they aren’t as expensive as some bespoke cabinetmakers because you do all your own measurements and you can choose to finish the woodwork yourself after it’s fitted.’